How does Black Futures Lab build political power for and in our communities?

 Black Futures Lab transforms Black communities into active, interdependent, responsive public partners that change the way power operates—at the local, state, and national level.

-The Black Imagination Incubator focuses on developing good public policy based on information gathered through the Black Census Project and by engaging with Black to the Future, a space for Black people to imagine, create, and educate elected officials about progressive legislation that improves the lives of Black people.
+The Black Imagination Incubator focuses on developing good public policy based on information gathered through the Black Census Project and by engaging with Black to the Future, a space for Black people to imagine, create, and educate elected officials about legislation that improves the lives of Black people.

 Is This The Same Thing As #BlackLivesMatter?